-Resort, Club, and Hospitality Management; and Sport Management Concentration is accredited, and the Associate of Arts (A.A.) with a subject concentration in Accounting, Business Administration, Financial Economics, and Marketing is accredited.
+Resort, Club, and Hospitality Management; and Sport Management Concentration is accredited, and the Associate of Arts (A.A.) with a subject concentration in Accounting, Business Administration, Financial Economics, and Marketing, and the Bachelor of Applied Science (B.AS.) in Accounting, and Business Administration is accredited.